Art as a contribution to an inclusive world

 The Essl Foundation is committed to the equal participation of people with disabilities in all areas of society.
 The experience of art is a particularly important concern.

-According to the World Health Organization (WHO), 15 percent of the world's population, or more than a billion people, live with a disability.
-However, the majority of these people are excluded from things that are normal for people without disabilities.
-And this despite the promise to "leave no one behind", as stated in the Agenda 2030 signed by all 193 member states of the United Nations with its 17 Sustainable Development Goals, the SDGs.
+According to the World Health Organization (WHO), 15 percent of the world's population, or more than one billion people, live with a disability.
+However, the majority of these people are excluded from things that are taken for granted by people without disabilities.
+This is despite the promise to "leave no one behind," as stated in the 2030 Agenda, which was signed by all 193 member states of the United Nations, with its 17 Sustainable Development Goals (SDGs).

 The commitment to inclusion is formulated even more clearly in the UN Convention on the Rights of Persons with Disabilities, which has been ratified by more than 180 member states, including Austria.
-This requires people with disabilities to be enabled to "participate fully, effectively and equally in society".
+This Convention obligates people with disabilities to enable "full, effective and equal participation in society."

 For a world without barriers

-The Essl Foundation, which was founded in 2007 as a non-profit private foundation by Martin Essl, his wife Gerda and their four children, aims to support social innovations and projects with a focus on people with disabilities.
-With the Zero Project, launched in 2010, it also aims to make a contribution to the implementation of the UN Convention on the Rights of Persons with Disabilities.
+The Essl Foundation, founded in 2007 as a private non-profit foundation by Martin Essl, his wife Gerda, and their four children, aims to support social innovations and projects with a focus on people with disabilities.
+With the Zero Project, launched in 2010, it also aims to contribute to the implementation of the UN Convention on the Rights of Persons with Disabilities.

-Enabling everyone to access art is a particular concern of the Essl Foundation, not least because of the personal experience of its founders.
-The commitment is not limited to supporting innovative approaches to art education.
-Artists should also be inspired to recognize the added value of making their work tangible with multiple senses, as the following three selected examples show.
+Enabling access to art for everyone is a particular concern of the Essl Foundation, not least because of the personal experience of its founders.
+This commitment is not limited to supporting innovative approaches to art education.
+It also aims to inspire artists to recognize the added value of making their work tangible with multiple senses, as the following three selected examples demonstrate.

 "Human dignity is inviolable"

-Wilfried Gerstel's artwork deals with the sentence set out in the fundamental rights of the European Union: "Human dignity is inviolable".
-For his installation, the artist chose ten EU languages to show the diversity of languages and scripts found in the EU.
-These are supplemented by a line in Braille, which is used by people with visual impairments.
+Wilfried Gerstel's artwork addresses the principle enshrined in the European Union's fundamental rights: "Human dignity is inviolable."
+For his installation, the artist chose ten EU languages to demonstrate the diversity of languages and scripts found in the EU.
+These are supplemented by a line of Braille, used by people with visual impairments.

-Martin and Gerda Essl have made the inclusively designed work of art available to the renovated and barrier-free parliament building as a permanent loan.
+Martin and Gerda Essl have made the inclusively designed artwork available to the renovated and barrier-free Parliament building as a permanent loan.

 “Corona Monument of Hope”